dongminlee94/terraform-cloud/README.md

 $ kubectl get svc
 ```

-In each section, replace the placeholders (denoted by angle brackets <> and square brackets []) with your actual configuration details to correctly execute the commands.
+In each section, replace the placeholders (denoted by angle brackets <>) with your actual configuration details to correctly execute the commands.